 As an online course creator or instructional designer, one of the most important things you have to do is make sure your students are actually learning.
 If they’re not absorbing the materials in your course, then it’s a good sign something is wrong with your eLearning curriculum and needs to be fixed.

-In the guide below, we’ll look at 7 common quiz types and provide insights into when each type should be used.
+In the guide below, I’ll look at 7 common quiz types and provide insights based on my experience into when each type should be used.

 What are the Different Types of Quizzes?